 This issue of Renewable Matter looks into the outdoor industry, its present, its future, and its global influence.
 We devoted a series of articles to understanding fabrics and materials, from recycled textiles and polymers to biofibres, like hemp.
 Biomaterials, states Mario Bonaccorso, are critical for the transition of the whole clothing system, especially the outdoor sector, if we really want to decarbonise the industry.

-future.
+But this issue looks also to the future.
 Below, some of the key influencing factors that will find their way into the outdoor industry as a whole, as well as into the strategies and perspectives of each individual outdoor business.

 Improving access to the outdoors: research shows that no other measure is as conductive to both physical and mental health of the population as access to nature.
 In an increasingly urban, technology-driven, home-working society, this need is likely to increase.